oriches/Simple.Wpf.Template/README.md

 Simple.Wpf.Template
 ===================

-This is a template for a WPF solution based on an MMVM approach using IoC, logging, and asynchronous invocations.
+This is 'my' canonical example for a WPF solution based on an MMVM approach using IoC, logging, and asynchronous invocations.
 All external

 **Thrid party libraries are resolved using NuGet.**